kyloFrenz/tic_tac_toe_nokia/README.md

-# tic_tac_toe
+# Tic Tac Toe
-#Simple implementation of a tic tac toe game in C++
+# Simple implementation of a tic tac toe game in C++

-##Build and running instructions:
+## Build and running instructions:
-Build project by typing "make"
+* Build project by typing "make"
-Run program by typing "./tic_tac_toe"
+* Run program by typing "./tic_tac_toe"

-##Other instructions:
+## Other instructions:
-Type "make clean" to clean directory.
+* Type "make clean" to clean directory.